nanome-ai/plugin-cookbook/README.md

 ### Hello!
 Welcome to the Plugin Chef Cookbook.
 Here you can find all of the basic miniture code snippets to best cook up a Nanome plugin.

-View it directly at https://github.com/nanome-ai/plugin-cookbook/blob/main/notebooks/Cookbook.ipynb

 As part of the delicious receipes and how-tos for building plugins, here you will find topics ranging from 'How to import structures' to 'How to change representations".

 These how-tos are a supplement to the API documentation (https://nanome.readthedocs.io)

+View the Cookbook Jupyter/IPython Notebook directly at https://github.com/nanome-ai/plugin-cookbook/blob/main/notebooks/Cookbook.ipynb

 Follow the instructions below so you can spin up the Cookbook and run block by block to better understand how to work with Nanome's Python API.